• Skip to primary navigation

 Make restaurant quality fajitas at home with this recipe for sheet pan Steak and Shrimp Fajitas.
 This easy recipe comes together fast and cooks in the oven for a delicious and easy meal that everyone will love.

-If you love sheet pan fajitas, don’t miss this recipe for Sheet Pan Shrimp Fajitas that’s ready in just 20 minutes.
 And, for a delicious cocktail to serve with your fajitas, check out this Aperol Negroni or Garibalidi Cocktail.

 You’ll Love Steak and Shrimp Fajitas!